kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

 weighted avg       0.95      0.86      0.89     42276
 ```

-This is clearly a marked improvement (an accuracy jump of over 10%), with the only downside is that
-it takes a fair bit longer to label our data (from 6 seconds to 35 seconds) - but hey, no one ever
-said training was fast.
+This is clearly a marked improvement (an accuracy jump of over 10%), with the only downside being that it takes a fair bit longer to label our data (from 6 seconds to 35 seconds)—but hey, no one ever said training was fast.

-** Things to try **
+**Things to try**

 Try changing the ratio for similarities, see what happens (remember to look at all the numbers).
 Try
-changing it for all the similiarities and just 1.
-Play with other similar alorithms, try
+changing it for all the similarities and just one.
+Play with other similar algorithms, try
 [Levenshtein](https://en.wikipedia.org/wiki/Levenshtein_distance),
 [Damerau–Levenshtein](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance),
 and maybe even [Soundex](https://en.wikipedia.org/wiki/Soundex).
 Why do you think these work better
 or worse than the [SequenceMatcher](https://docs.python.org/3/library/difflib.html#difflib.SequenceMatcher)?

 ### Balancing The Dataset

-The last technique we are going to show in this article is how to balence the dataset before
+The last technique we are going to show in this article is how to balance the dataset before
 training.
-But you say, we are already balencing the training set
+But you say, we are already balancing the training set

 ```python
     model = make_pipeline(